 While educators typically won’t find these skills prioritized in state standards for their content areas, they are essential for success in school, work, relationships, and life.

-Over 25 states have developed their own SEL standards and found innovative ways to integrate SEL into the school day.
-For example, many high schools have redesigned their weekly advisory/homeroom sessions to incorporate SEL curriculum.
+Over 25 states have developed SEL standards and found innovative ways to integrate SEL into the school day.
+For example, many high schools have redesigned weekly advisory/homeroom sessions to incorporate SEL curriculum.
 When implemented systematically, SEL programs yield overwhelmingly positive benefits for students of diverse backgrounds, including:

 - Improved self-concept and perception of others

 - Reduced behavioral problems and emotional conflict

 Below, we’ve identified 30+ effective SEL resources that educators and schools can implement to help students grow in the affective domain.

 Grateful is an app that provides prompts for students to document little ‘events’ or thoughts throughout the day that contribute to their physical and psychological well-being.

 Growth Mindset Prompts For The Classroom are sentence stems to help students nurture a less rigid, more flexible state of mind.